DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/Pipeline/install-jenkins.md

 Note: currently only supports the integration of Jenkins installed through the DCE 5.0 platform.

-1. Log in to the web console with a user with the Application Workbench administrator role and enter the Application Workbench
+1. Log in to the web console with a user with the App Workbench administrator role and enter the App Workbench

     <!--![]()screenshots-->